robotology/superquadric-model/README.md

 ## License
 Material included here is Copyright of _iCub Facility - Istituto Italiano di Tecnologia_ and is released under the terms of the GPL v2.0 or later.
 See the file LICENSE for details.

+## References
+[1] G. Vezzani, U. Pattacini and L. Natale, "A grasping approach based on superquadric models", _IEEE-RAS International Conference on Robotics and Automation 2017_, pp 1579-1586.

 [![DOI](https://zenodo.org/badge/54477564.svg)](https://zenodo.org/badge/latestdoi/54477564)